edgexfoundry/developer-scripts/releases/nightly-build/compose-files/source/README.md

-## Edgex Docker Compose for `master` builds
+## Source for Edgex Docker Compose for `master` builds

-This folder contains the docker compose files that pull and run the EdgeX images from the Nexus3 docker registry that are tagged `master`.
-These images are built from the Edgex CI Pipeline when PRs are merged into the `master` branch.

-> *Note: Docker does not re-pull newer instances of these images.
-You must pull the new image instances.
-See the `make pull` command below that will do this for you.*
+This folder contains the **source** compose and environment files for generating the single file docker composes files one level up.

+> **Note**:
+> *The files here are targeted for EdgeX community developers.
+Those just needing to run Edgex should use the generated compose files and Makefile one level up.
+See the accompanying [README](../README.md) for details.*

+> **Note to Developers**:
+> *Once you have edited and tested your changes to these source files you **MUST** regenerate the composes using the `Makefile` one level up.
+See `build-all` in the accompanying [README](../README.md) for details.*

-The approach used for these compose files is the `Extending using multiple Compose files` described here: https://docs.docker.com/compose/extends/#multiple-compose-files
+The approach used with these source compose files is the `Extending using multiple Compose files` described here: https://docs.docker.com/compose/extends/#multiple-compose-files

-The `Extending using multiple Compose files` approach along with environment files removes the majority of the duplication found in previous EdgeX compose files.
+The `Extending using multiple Compose files` approach along with environment files removes the all of the duplication found in previous EdgeX compose files.
 This approach makes running the solution more complicated due to having to list the multiple compose files required to run a particular configuration.
-To help alleviate this complexity, a `Makefile`has been provided with commands that make it easy to run the multiple possible configurations.
+To alleviate this complexity we are providing the generated single file compose files one level up and a `Makefile` has been provided here with commands that make it easy to run the multiple possible configurations while testing your changes.
 See the Makefile section below for details on these commands.

 > *Note: The `make run`, `make pull` and `make gen` commands all generate a single `docker-compose.yml` file containing the content from the multiple compose files, environment files with all variables resolved for the specified options used.
 See below for list of options.*